 What are Google Ads?

-Google Ads is Google's Pay Per Click advertising platform.
-You can create ads, bid on specific simple or long tail keywords, and determine how much you're willing to spend per click.
+Google Ads is Google's Pay Per Click (PPC) advertising platform.
+You can create ads, bid on specific keywords (whether they’re simple or long tail), and decide how much you're willing to spend per click.

-Google Ads utilizes an auction system that takes place in real-time.
+Now, imagine it like an auction happening in real time.
 Let's say you bid on a keyword and your bid is higher than your competitor's.
 When users search for this specific keyword, Google displays your ad at the top of the results page.
 It comes up with a little tag indicating that it is a paid result.

 The best thing about advertising on Google is that you don’t pay for the ad placement; you only pay when someone clicks on your ad.